 Basic life support or BLS is an essential skill that helps in saving many lives.
 This skill can assist in stabilizing a person undergoing a life-threatening condition until the medical professionals arrive.
 It requires the application of AED with CPR.

-AED or Automated External Defibrillators are used for stabilizing a person experiencing a blockage or any other severe medical condition.
+AED or Automated External Defibrillators are used for stabilizing a person experiencing a blockage, restarting a stopped heart or any other severe medical condition.
 It is typically used after 5 repetitions of CPR.
 Here, you need to understand how to handle the operation of this tool to help a patient in recovering the heartbeat until the help arrives.
 Most of people haven’t used this tool due to which many myths are related to its usage and effectiveness.
-They are listed below:

 As per rough estimates, nearly 80% of the medical emergencies take place in the homes.
 Hence, it is advisable to have this instrument in your home to be used quickly if an emergency strike.
 Find a reputed course of BLS for healthcare providers online for learning the right techniques of using AED.

-It looks easy to use the instruments like AED in an emergency condition.
+It is easy to use an AED in defibrillator accidents.
 When CPR does not prove effective after 4-5 repetitions, you can use AED support to restore the normal heart rate of a patient.
 If inaccurately done, it can cause further injury to the person and can put a life in danger.
 Hence, you shouldn’t take this process lightly.
 Rather, learn the skills required for BLS and application of AED from a certified training provider.

 Although, the chest should be dry to facilitate an easy flow of the shock from the instrument to the heart.
 However, it is not a necessity to use AED.
 If possible, you should dry off the chest completely but you shouldn’t delay defibrillation when a shock is immediately required.